On first-order transductions of classes of graphs: Graph theory

 Connected graphs of pathwidth $1$ are exactly the \emph{caterpillars}, i.e., trees for which removing the leaves results in a path.
 A \emph{chordal graph} is a graph in which every cycle of four or more vertices has a chord.
 The {\em treewidth} ${\rm tw}(G)$ of a graph~$G$ is equal to one less than the smallest clique number of a chordal graph that contains~$G$ as a subgraph, that is,

-A {\em trivially perfect graph} is a comparability graphs of forest order, i.e. partial orders where every downset is linear.
+A {\em trivially perfect graph} is a comparability graph of a forest order, i.e., a partial order where every downset is linear.
 The {\em treedepth} ${\rm td}(G)$ of a graph $G$ is equal to the smallest clique number of a trivially perfect graph that contains~$G$ as a subgraph, that is,

 The {\em bandwidth} of a graph $G$ is defined as